-Mukherjee’s solo exhibitions include a three channel video installation at the Los Angeles County Museum of Art; an iterative three part solo exhibition at the Asian Art Museum, San Francisco; Telling Fortunes at the San Jose Museum of Art, California; and Gallery Wendi Norris has hosted two solo shows with the artist, in 2013 and in 2011.
-Her work has been shown in group exhibitions, including at the San Francisco Arts Commission Gallery, the Dana Galleries at Rutgers University, San Francisco State University Gallery and it has been collected by the Asian Art Museum, San Francisco; the Oakland Museum of California, the Kadist Foundation, San Francisco; the San Jose Museum of Art, California; the Robert D. Bielecki Foundation, New York.
+Mukherjee’s solo exhibitions include a three-channel video installation at the Los Angeles County Museum of Art, Los Angeles, CA; an iterative three part solo exhibition at the Asian Art Museum, San Francisco, CA; the San Jose Museum of Art, San Jose, CA; and the Tarble Art Center, Charleston, IL.
+Her work has been shown in group exhibitions, including at Arizona State University Art Museum, Phoenix, AZ, Gallery Espace, New Delhi, India, Dold Project, Sankt Georgen, Germany, the San Francisco Arts Commission Gallery, San Francisco, CA, the Dana Galleries, Rutgers University, New Brunswick, NJ, San Francisco State University Gallery, San Francisco, CA and is featured in collections such as the Asian Art Museum, San Francisco, CA; the Oakland Museum of California, Oakland, CA, the Kadist Foundation, San Francisco, CA; the San Jose Museum of Art, San Jose, CA; the Robert D. Bielecki Foundation, New York, NY.

 Mukherjee co-created Orphan Drift, an artist collaboration making combined media works, in London in the 1990’s.
 She has participated in numerous exhibitions and screenings internationally including in London, Oslo, Berlin, Oberhausen, Glasgow, Istanbul, Vancouver, Santiago, Capetown, and the Bay Area.